DartPower/darkreign2/README.md

 -You can download the compiled game from the source tab > full_game.

-Notes:
+#Notes:

-To compile the project R4 SRC you will need Visual C++ 6.0 (SP1) Please check this out to see how to get it working on windows 7 : Visual C++ 6.0 on Windows 7
+To compile the project SRC you will need Visual C++ 6.0 (SP1) Please check this out to see how to get it working on windows 7: http://superuser.com/questions/459396/how-do-i-run-visual-c-6-ide-on-windows-vista-or-higher/

-If any serial is ever needed, use the developer serial (shouldn't be needed though):
+If any serial is ever needed, use the developer serial (shouldn't be needed though): GAD6-TEB4-CUP9-PAP6-5529

-#GAD6-TEB4-CUP9-PAP6-5529